jscarle/vue3-turnstile/README.md

 Tokens must be validated within 300 seconds and cannot be reused.

+## FAQ

+### Why do I see browser console warnings from `challenges.cloudflare.com`?

+Cloudflare's Turnstile script is injected from `https://challenges.cloudflare.com` and manages its own lifecycle inside an iframe.
+When it initializes, browsers may log messages such as:

+- `[Violation] 'readystatechange' handler took XXXms`
+- `Avoid using document.write()`
+- `Request for the Private Access Token challenge.`
+- `Note that 'script-src' was not explicitly set, so 'default-src' is used as a fallback.`

+These notices come directly from Cloudflare's challenge code and are not emitted by the Vue component.
+They typically indicate performance or Content Security Policy details of the third-party widget rather than problems in your application.
+If you want to reduce the CSP warning, add an explicit `script-src` directive that includes `https://challenges.cloudflare.com` so the browser does not fall back to `default-src`.

 ## Contributing

 Issues and pull requests are welcome.
 Feel free to open a ticket if you discover